-Here are eight things to do to ensure your furnace does not disappoint this winter:
+Here are eight tasks you need to have on your furnace maintenance checklist to ensure your furnace does not disappoint this winter:

 1. Conduct a Visual Inspection

 Furnaces are typically situated in the basement and out of the sight of most homeowners.
-Maintenance time is a good time to look the furnace over and check for any tell-tale signs of trouble or issues.
-Some of the things you may observe that may need further attention include: signs of black soot, condensate tube filled with algae, tubes not properly attached, rust, mainly yellow flames, etc.
+Maintenance time is a good time to inspect the furnace and check for any tell-tale signs of trouble or issues.
+Some of the things you may observe that may need further attention include signs of black soot, condensate tube filled with algae, tubes not properly attached, rust, mainly yellow flames, etc.

 Note: If you are going to be opening up the furnace cover to look inside, it’s a good idea to first turn off the electrical power and gas supply for your safety!